Top 5 Reasons to Use a Car While at Disney World

 Walt Disney World is spread out over an exorbitant amount of land.
-A quick Google search informed me that Walt Disney World is comprised of over 25,000 acres including the 4 Theme Parks, 2 Water Parks, ESPN Wide World of Sports, Disney Springs, and 20+ Resorts!
+A quick Google search informed me that Walt Disney World is comprised of over 25,000 acres including the four Theme Parks, two Water Parks, ESPN Wide World of Sports, Disney Springs, and 20+ Resorts!
 While we do enough walking while on Mickey’s property and the Disney Transportation is available at no charge there are some reasons that it is nicer to have a car to get around the property.
 We have always lived close enough to drive to Orlando and have a car at our disposal so we have done Disney with a car to get around and solely using Disney Transportation.
 We aren’t sure if we would ever rent a car to have one, but if you have access to a personal vehicle while on property; here are five reasons why you should think about shuttling yourself.

 1 – Theme Park Parking

 With the exception of the Magic Kingdom, it is incredibly easy to park at the Theme Parks and walk or take a parking lot tram to the front gates.
 It is wonderful to be able to come and go as we please and knowing the car is right there anytime we want it – for any number of reasons – is a great asset to have.
-Parking at the Theme Parks is free for resort guests and annual pass holders so there is no extra fee required.
+Parking at the Theme Parks is free for resort guests and annual pass holders, so no extra fee is required.
 The layout of the parking lots has made it incredibly easy – especially at Epcot – to park and be a relatively short distance to the front entrance.
 Most of the time we are able to park close enough to the front gates that we don’t even bother with the tram – since we’d have to wait anyway!

 2 – Timing